gitter-badger/RPC/README.md

 1. Run `npm i` in its folder from your console.

 ## How to Use
+See the [example](./saves/example.js) to learn how to configure a save, which is what stores the information for your rich presence.

 Use `npm run start` to run your default save, or `node rpc.js --use savename` for a different one.

 <details><summary><b>Tips:</b> click to expand</summary>